EQUALITY AND OPPORTUNITY

 By the use of circle time as a forum where the children are encouraged to acknowledge and celebrate individual and cultural differences.

-The Senior Management is committed to a policy of equal opportunities of employment.
-This policy aims to ensure that no employee or job applicant receives less than favourable treatment because of race, colour, ethnic or national origins, sex, martial status, sexual orientation, age, disability or is disadvantaged by conditions and requirements which cannot be justified.
+The Senior Management Team is committed to a policy of equal opportunities of employment.
+This policy aims to ensure that no employee or job applicant receives less than favourable treatment because of race, colour, ethnic or national origins, sex, marital status, sexual orientation, age, disability or is disadvantaged by conditions and requirements which cannot be justified.

 Procedures for selection, promotion and training will be under constant review to ensure that individuals are considered solely on the basis of merit and ability.